monk-afk/filterplus/README.md

 - Players mentioned sends green text.
 - No caps for messages over 16 characters.

 Includes API for other mods to check words against blacklist.
 Will return true with the word censored by asterisk.
-Works for single or multiple word strings.

 Filtering pattern is: `(.*[fF]+[%s%p]-[uU]+[%s%p]-[cC]+[%s%p]-[kK]+[%s%p]-.*)` In english: Match anything before the first letter, and spaces/punctuation between each letter, and everything after the last letter.

 Chat commands
 -------------
-- Mute/Unmute player(s) (requires `mute` priv), by associated IP
+- Mute/Unmute player(s) by associated IP (requires `mute` priv)
-  - Default is 10 minutes, two hour max
+  - Default is 2 minutes, two hour max
 ```md
 /mute <playername> [<minutes>]
 /unmute <playername>